AlejoMadMajor/Lahuelladeloso/README.md

-# Code Crafts Man Pro

-A personal portfolio of Alejandro served up at [codecraftsmanpro.netlify.app](codecraftsmanpro.netlify.app) and hosted on [Netlify](http://www.netlify.com)
+# La Huella del Oso

+An environment for all of La Huella del Oso hosted on [4everland](https://www.4everland.org/)

 ## Overview

-Welcome to my site, your destination to explore a world of design, development, and creativity.
+Welcome to our site, your destination to explore a world of stories, events, and much more.
 We are a passionate team of designers, programmers, and web developers, and this is where we share our creations and projects.

 ## Getting Started

 To explore our work and learn more about us, simply browse through our projects and discover the diversity and creativity we offer.

-We hope you enjoy your time at [Code Crafts Man Pro](codecraftsmanpro.netlify.app) as much as we enjoy creating it!
+We hope you enjoy your time at [La Huella del Oso](codecraftsmanpro.netlify.app) as much as we enjoy creating it!
 If you have any questions or comments, please feel free to get in touch with us.

 Thank you for visiting!

-### What We Offer
+### What We Have?

-- **Creative Design:** Explore our gallery of unique designs, from logos to illustrations and user interface design.
+- **Podcast:** Explore our gallery of unique chapters full of expirience and memories.

-- **Advanced Development:** Discover our work in web development, applications, and innovative technological solutions.
+- **Merchandising:** Discover our work in web art, hoodies, and innovative cosmovision.

-- **Diverse Portfolio:** We have experience in a variety of industries, from e-commerce to informational websites.
+- **NFT's:** We have experience in a variety of industries, from blockchain to interact with our website.

-## "La Huella del Oso" Project

-Check out our latest project, "La Huella del Oso," a captivating podcast that explores a wide range of topics, including a shop to enjoy our design in your clothes.
-[La Huella del Oso](https://lahuelladeloso.space).

 ### Why Choose Us?